Xe/site/blog/gopreload-2017-03-25.markdown

 ---
-title: gopreload: LD_PRELOAD for the Gopher crowd
+title: "gopreload: LD_PRELOAD for the Gopher crowd"
-date: 207-03-25
+date: "2017-03-25"
 ---

 gopreload: LD_PRELOAD for the Gopher crowd